Best-Ever Deviled Eggs Recipe

 - Roll the egg on the counter to crack the shell all around then soak in a bowl of water for a minute.
 The water gets under the shell and makes it easier to peel.

-- Start peeling the egg from the wide (bottom) end of the egg where the air pocket is to get under the membrane.
+- Start peeling from the bottom (wide end) of the egg where the air pocket is to get under the membrane.

-- If you get a stubborn egg, peel while submerged in a bowl of water or under running water
+- If you get a stubborn egg – peel it while submerged in a bowl of water or under running water

-- Peel hard boiled eggs, cut in half lengthwise and remove yolks to a bowl.
+- Peel hard-boiled eggs, cut eggs in half lengthwise, remove yolks, and transfer to a bowl.

 - Fold in finely diced baby dill pickles then add more seasoning to taste.

-- Creamy Potato Salad – loaded with hard boiled eggs
+- Creamy Potato Salad – loaded with boiled eggs

 - Egg muffins – easy breakfast on the go